LaisterDev/BodyForge/README.md

 ## Installation

 1. Extract the portable ZIP.
-2. Run the BodyForge executable from the extracted folder.
+2. Run the BodyForge.
-3. Confirm or select your Valheim installation folder.
+3. Confirm/select your Valheim installation folder.
 4. Read and accept the BepInEx dependency notice.
-5. If needed, choose **Download and install compatible BepInEx**.
-BodyForge downloads the recommended community package from Thunderstore and verifies its pinned SHA-256 before extracting it.
+5. If needed, choose **Download and install compatible BepInEx**. direct from BodyForge interface.
 6. Complete the platform-specific step shown below.
 7. Choose **Install BodyForge and continue**.
-8. Start or restart Valheim so BepInEx loads the installed plugin.
+8. Start/restart Valheim so BepInEx loads the installed plugin.

 The wizard preserves existing BepInEx plugins and configuration files when it installs or updates the loader.